robotology/robotology-superbuild/README.md

 The build directory for a given project will be instead the `src/<package_name>` subdirectory of the superbuild build directory.
 All the software packages are installed using the `install` directory of the build as installation prefix.

-We also support two additional deprecated ways of compiling the superbuild, on Windows using dependencies provided by [vcpkg](https://vcpkg.io/) or on macOS using dependencies provided by Homebrew](https://brew.sh/).
+We also support an additional deprecated way of compiling the superbuild, on Windows using dependencies provided by [vcpkg](https://vcpkg.io/).
 Documentation for them can be found in [`doc/deprecated-installation-methods.md`](doc/deprecated-installation-methods.md).

 ## Linux from source with dependencies provided by apt